STI stands for sexually transmitted infections. Sometimes these are called STDs or sexually transmitted diseases.

 Where can I get syphilis testing and treatment?

 Your local health department can confidentially test you and your partner(s) at little or no cost.
-The health department can also help you notify partner(s) that might benefit from getting test and treated too!
+The health department can also help you notify partner(s) that might benefit from getting tested and treated too!
 You can locate your nearest health department here.

 What is the link between syphilis and HIV?